mysticfall/opticat/README.md

 ## Project Status

 Currently, Opticat is in the proof-of-concept stage.
-Spawned from various thoughts about programming paradigms, it's purely experimental at this point and not suitable for practical purposes.
+Created to serve as a testbed for trying out various ideas about programming paradigms, it's purely experimental at this point and not suitable for practical purposes.

 | Statements                  | Branches                | Functions                 | Lines             |
 | --------------------------- | ----------------------- | ------------------------- | ----------------- |